vktrkpv/vktrkpv/README.md

 <h1>Lady Viktoriia</h1>

+<p>Hi, I’m a Front-End Developer with a passion for collaboration and continuous learning.
+My focus is on creating modern, responsive, and performant web applications that prioritize both functionality and aesthetics. 👋</p>
 <!--

 Hi, I’m Viktoriia, a Front-End Developer with a passion for collaboration and continuous learning.
 My focus is on creating modern, responsive, and performant web applications that prioritize both functionality and aesthetics. 👋